Rationale

 Monitoring

-Parents must be notified if their child regularly does not complete his/her homework by email or written form of communication as well as making this clear to the students in MS Teams.
+Parents must be notified if their child regularly does not complete their homework by email or written form of communication, as well as making this clear to the students in MS Teams.

 In order to support the students and to provide them with an extra time to complete any unfinished class work assignments and/or incomplete homework, the school has organised period 9 for the students.
 Teachers inform the Period 9 coordinator for those students who have failed to complete their assigned classwork or homework assignments on time.
 Parents are informed via email that the respective student needs to stay for period 9 to complete his/her work.
 The Head of Secondary will monitor the frequency of the incomplete work by each student attending period 9 and parents will be contacted if necessary.